mojdehkeykhanzadeh/WeJustMet/ProjectJournal/WeeklyScrumReport/Week2.md

 ---
 ### What tasks did I work on / complete?

+Completed my part of Android app screens by creating add card and payment screens then exposing REST API through Volley to Android UI .
+Completed integration work .Collaborated with team on documentation.

 ### What am I planning to work on next?
+N/A

 ### What tasks are blocked waiting on another team member?
 N/A

 ### XP Core Values that kept throughout the project :
+Feedback- was a key role in my success in integrating my part with whole application.
+As testing my portion, I noticed that I need some functionality from other part of application and sharing and also getting feedback on how we can improve the design and quality of overall application was contributing to successful completion.